sei-international/NemoMod.jl/README.md

 - Parallel processing
 - [SQLite](https://www.sqlite.org/) data store

 }nemo can be used in command-line mode by installing this Julia package, and it also being integrated with the [Long-range Energy Alternatives Planning system (LEAP)](https://www.energycommunity.org/).
-This will allow LEAP to serve as a graphical user interface to nemo~.
+This will allow LEAP to serve as a graphical user interface to }nemo.

 Development of }nemo is led by the Energy Modeling Program at the [Stockholm Environment Institute (SEI)](https://www.sei.org/).